top of page

 Sounds very holistic to me!

 How much allostatic load is a modern human subjected to versus thousands of years ago?
-The current toxic exposure, electromagnetic pollution, soil depletion, and screen time are a few stressors that a modern person is constantly exposed to, reducing Ojas (immune function).
+The current toxic exposures, electromagnetic pollution, soil depletion, and screen time are a few stressors that a modern person is constantly exposed to, which reduce Ojas (immune function).

 "Dr. Mishra held an exalted place in the Ayurvedic pantheon, having descended from a long line of 'Raj Vaidyas', Ayurvedic doctors who held the distinction of being chosen to treat the royalty of India", writes Marianne Teitelbaum, D.C. in Healing The Thyroid with Ayurveda.

-Unfortunately, treating American patients was a shocking confrontation of Ayurvedic knowledge and modern challenges that led Dr. Mishra to develop many alternative methods of medicine administration, such as transdermal formulas.
+Unfortunately, treating American patients was a shocking encounter with Ayurvedic knowledge and modern challenges, leading Dr. Mishra to develop many alternative methods of administering medicine, such as transdermal formulations.
 Americans' toxic, heated livers could not break down the herbal formulas, and the detoxification of Ama (toxins) had to be done particularly gently.

-While honoring ancient wisdom, modern practitioners of Ayurveda also must consider the ever-changing condition and presentation of the human environment and health if they are to continue recalibrating the traditional teachings to the developing world.
+While honoring ancient wisdom, modern practitioners of Ayurveda must also consider the ever-changing conditions and presentations of the human environment and health if they are to continue recalibrating the traditional teachings for the developing world.

 I believe that keeping an open mind, experimenting, and adjusting conclusions are pillars of critical thinking.
 How else would an alternative practitioner differ from a mainstream doctrine?
-I love to stay up to date with modern research, experiment, and see what works.
+I love staying up to date with modern research, experimenting, and seeing what works.

 Why reject any capable healing tool when we need all the help we can get?

 Is it my responsibility to stay current?
 How does one find a way through a sea of nuance and corruption?
 Asking who paid for the study you are about to take as gospel is always a good place to start.
-Luckily, there are a lot of independent researchers and experimenters out there.
-I like to check what it is that they are selling and what is their story, as these facts always alter their credibility.
+Luckily, there are many independent researchers and experimenters out there.
+I like to check what they are selling and what their story is, as these factors always affect their credibility.

 Unfortunately, there is a big disintegration between the traditional alternative healers and the biohackers, it seems.
-One of the bones of contention includes the issue of supplementation.
+One of the bones of contention is supplementation.

 Are all supplements useless?
 The debate on supplementation rages in both Western medicine and alternative health arenas.
 Are there any black-and-white answers?
-It is my personal opinion that this territory is quite nuanced.
+In my opinion, this territory is quite nuanced.
 One thing is sure- our soils are not as mineral-rich as they used to be!

-I am the first to admit that there are a lot of hopeless supplements out there.
+I am the first to admit that there are many ineffective supplements out there.
 But I've seen many nutraceuticals work, both on myself and patients, too, so I cannot simplify the issue.
 It depends on your digestive capacities (agni), the brand, production methods, and the product's value.
 It's like animal produce all over again!

 When it comes to nuance, I'm a quality-tarian.